evermore-ventures/coding-challenge/README.md

 # Evermore coding challenge

 This template provides a minimal setup and `all the tools you will need` for this challenge.
 Complete as much as you can or have the knowledge for!
+Please try to timebox this to 4-5 hours.
 On the coding interview, we will ask for a quick demo of the challenge, walkthrough of the code and after which we will discuss and challenge your decisions.
 Good luck!

 ## Instructions